 For further information, please contact the Campus France office for the country in which you are situated, or you can contact the institution at which you would like to study directly.

-You will be exempted from the requirement to take a French test if you have already passed the TCF for the preliminary admission application (DAP), the DELF B2 or DALF C1/C2 examinations, if you hold a French baccalauréat diploma (issued by the French Ministry for Education), or if you are a student who has been educated in one of the bilingual French “sections” of secondary schools included on the list drawn up jointly by the French Ministries for National Education and Foreign Affairs.
+You will be exempted from having to take a French test if you have already passed the TCF for the preliminary admission application (DAP), the DELF B2 or DALF C1/C2 examinations, if you hold a French baccalauréat diploma (issued by the French Ministry for Education), or if you are a student who has been educated in one of the bilingual French “sections” of secondary schools included on the list drawn up jointly by the French Ministries for National Education and Foreign Affairs.

 You will also be exempted from the requirement to take a French test if you come from a French-speaking country or a country in which French is an official language (provided that you have completed all your secondary education in French-language institutions).